Potatoes. Like an F150 pickup truck, they’re everywhere you look.

 - 1/2 cup chicken stock

-- Preheat the oven to 375 degrees F.
+- Preheat oven to 400°F.

-- Category: Side Dish
+- Category: Side Dishes

 - Method: Baking

 Keywords: tian, potato tian, new potatoes, thyme, Pecorino